GJNilsen/YPDrawSignatureView/README.md

 Simple class for capturing signatures.

-Inspired by [Capture a Signature on iOS](https://www.altamiracorp.com/blog/employee-posts/capture-a-signature-on-ios) by Jason Harwig, and [Macheads101](https://www.youtube.com/user/macheads101), he has a great [tutorial](https://www.youtube.com/watch?v=8KV1o9hPF5E&list=UU7fIuG6L5EPc9Ijq2_BCmIg) on YouTube.

-## Swift 2.2
+## Swift 3

-The class supports Swift 2.2
+The class supports Swift 3 as shipped with Xcode Version 8.0 beta (8S128d).
+The class will be updated for each iteration until the final Swift 3.0 release.
+This branch is not backwards compatible.

 ## Usage